eblohm/recipe-finder/README.md

 Navigate to localhost:3000 and start adding your recipes

+### Todo

+1) Connect the form to the db.json in another directory (not in this repository at the moment)
+2) Merge the create and edit forms to DRY the code
+3) Add the search functionality
+4) Make it look _goooood_

 #### Future Updates

 Currently, this is _completely_ unsecured.
 There is no authentication whatsoever, it's meant to be run on a local server, nothing exposed to the internet.
 In the future, I'd like to add the following: